rstrahan/aws-lambda-vertica-loader/README.md

 # An Automatic Vertica Database Loader for AWS

 Are you using Amazon Web Services for your Vertica cluster(s)?
-Or are you using Vertica-On-Demand?
+Maybe you are using Vertica-On-Demand?
 Are you staging your source data files on AWS S3 storage?
 If so, this AWS S3 loader for Vertica may be just the thing for you!
 It will automatically copy your newly created S3 files into target tables in one or more Vertica clusters.